SamusDMC/pitagoric/README.md

-# Math Blog
+# Pitagoric

-¿What is Math Blog?, well i will attempt build a site for learn much stuff of mathematics.
+¿What is **Pitagoric**?, well i will attempt build a site for learn much stuff of mathematics.

 This is under construction, if you have one idea please send me a message to morenoricardo237@gmail.com.